 You can view files and folders in the Files panel, whether they are associated with a Dreamweaver site or not.
 When you view sites, files, or folders in the Files panel, you can change the size of the viewing area, and, for Dreamweaver sites, you can expand or collapse the Files panel.

 For Dreamweaver sites, you can also customize the Files panel by changing the view—either your local or remote site—that appears by default in the collapsed panel.
 Or, you can switch the content views in the expanded Files panel using the Always Show option.

 Use Live Search to locate files based on filename or text present in files.
 The site selected in the Files panel is used for search.
 If there is no site selected in the panel, the search option does not appear.
 For more information, see Search files based on filenames or content.

-In the collapsed Files panel (Window > Files), select Local View, Remote View, Testing Server, or Repository View from the Site View pop‑up menu.
+In the collapsed Files panel (Window > Files), select Local View, Remote Server, or Testing Server from the Site View pop‑up menu.

-Local View appears in the Site View menu by default.
+By default, Local View appears in the Site View menu.

 You can open or rename files; add, move, or delete files; or refresh the Files panel after you make changes.

 For Dreamweaver sites, you can also determine which files (on either the local or remote site) have been updated since the last time they were transferred.

 To refresh the view in the Files panel, do one of the following: